 Our children breathe polluted air.

-Smog, or ground level ozone, is a big issue in one of Tennessee’s largest metropolitan areas– Shelby County.
-In the 2019 State of the Air report from the American Lung Association, Shelby County (Memphis) received an F grade for ozone air quality.
+Smog, or ground-level ozone, is a big issue in one of Tennessee’s largest metropolitan areas—Shelby County.
+In the 2022 State of the Air report from the American Lung Association, Shelby County (Memphis) received an F grade for ozone air quality.
 Ozone irritates the lungs, can trigger asthma attacks, interferes with normal lung development, and increases the risk of respiratory infections.

-Our homes and communities are at risk to flooding.
+Our homes and communities are at risk of flooding.

-As our climate continues to warm, flooding will become an even greater issue in the Southeast; since 1958, precipitation in the region during heavy rainstorms has increased by 27 percent.
-Higher intensity rainstorms leave Tennessee families and communities vulnerable to floods such as the flood of 2010.
+As our climate continues to warm, flooding will become an even greater issue in the Southeast.
+Since 1958, precipitation in the region during heavy rainstorms has increased by 27%.
+Higher intensity rainstorms leave Tennessee families and communities vulnerable to more devastating floods.